Virginia Tech® home

 We have a team of academic advisors dedicated to guiding students through the first-year engineering program, General Engineering.
 Students can view their academic advisor assignment on Hokie Spa > View your General Student Information.

-Step 2: Select Appointment Details
+Step 3: Select Appointment Details

-Type of appointment: Advising
+Type of appointment: Undergraduate Advising

 Service: Engineering Advising > General Engineering Advising

-Click "Find Available Times."
+Click "Find Available Times"

-Step 3: Select Appointment Date
+Step 4: Select Appointment Date

 Your assigned advisor's name will appear at the top.
 Select a day and time for your meeting.